General Questions

 Why is Arch Grants not taking equity?

-As a non-profit 501(c)(3) organization, our return-on-investment is companies growing and scaling in St. Louis, thereby generating jobs and revenue within the region.
-This is an opportunity for Arch Grants Companies to build their runway and leverage investor dollars. we hope that our Founders will “pay it forward” to future Arch Grants Founders and invest in the St. Louis Community in the Future.
+As a nonprofit 501(c)(3) organization, our return on investment is companies growing and scaling in St. Louis, thereby generating jobs and revenue within the region.
+This is an opportunity for Arch Grants Companies to build their runway and leverage investor dollars.
+We hope that our Founders will pay it forward to future Arch Grants Founders and invest in the St. Louis community in the future.

 What will the application entail?

-To apply, you need to complete an application in Survey Monkey Apply and submit an Executive Summary and Investor Pitch Deck.
+To apply, you need to complete an application in SurveyMonkey Apply and submit an Executive Summary and Investor Pitch Deck.
 If you are invited to the Finalist Round, you may need to submit a P&L, Balance Sheet, Financial Projections and/or Org Chart.

 What documentation will Arch Grants require to confirm the funding round closure?